Thomas-Zorroche/PlanetLab/README.md

 # Procedural-Planets
-This is a procedural editor where you can generate stylized procedural planets.
+Editor where you can generate stylized procedural planets.
 Written in C++ and OpenGL

 # Screenshots